640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

-Because CMT consists of more than one disorder, symptoms may vary from person to person, though they usually start in your feet and legs.
-Over time, CMT may also affect your hands and arms.
+Charcot-Marie-Tooth symptoms may vary from person to person, though they usually start in your feet and legs.
+Over time, the disease may also affect your hands and arms.
+Symptoms usually first appear in teens and young adults.

 Common symptoms include:

-The combination of a foot deformity and lower leg weakness is often the first sign of CMT.
-A specialist called a neurologist may diagnose CMT after doing a complete neurological exam and asking about your family history.
+A specialist called a neurologist may diagnose Charcot-Marie-Tooth after doing a complete neurological exam and asking about your family history.
 Tests that help make the diagnosis include:

 Nerve biopsy, which involves taking a small piece of a nerve and examining it under a microscope

-There's no cure for CMT, but these treatment options can help:
+There is no cure for Charcot-Marie-Tooth, but these treatment options can help:

-CMT is not a fatal disease, and most people live to a normal age and remain active.
-In rare cases, CMT may affect the muscles you need to breathe.
+Charcot-Marie-Tooth is not a fatal disease, and most people live to a normal age and remain active.
+In rare cases, it may affect the muscles you need to breathe.
 Because this can be especially dangerous at night, you may need a nighttime breathing assistive device.

 More common complications include: